prianka-bangladesh/prianka-bangladesh.github.io/README.md

-# Jayita di's Bachelorette Party Should be a Secret!
+# Jayita di's Bachelorette Party Should be a Total Surprise!

-## For Soumen da who would believe anything on the internet,
+## For Soumen da whose leagal career is dominated by the internet,

-It doesn't matter if it is a secret or not, guys are not so interested in a bachelorette party!
-I'm sure more Google searches will be there to convince you!
+It doesn't matter if it is a surprise or not, guys are not invited to a bachelorette party!
+Of course, you are misleading us with the wrong question to get closer to your agenda.
 And it is not a secret anymore, you generously made sure of that.
 Besides, with all the people in Vermont, your choice of company to bring to the party was very questionable.

 ## For Jayita di who is the one getting married,